lhmcgann/EStimLibrary/README.md

 ## Usage
-To use the library, clone a local the repo and checkout the `release-v2.0` branch for the most recent development:
+To use the library, clone the repo and checkout the `release-v2.0` branch for the most recent development:
 ```
 # To clone submodules as well: call git clone with the --recurse-submodules option if you have Git 2.13 or later, else --recursive
 git clone git@github.com:lhmcgann/EStimLibrary.git